Orthopaedics procedures

 Find a Carpal Tunnel Release near you

-Carpal tunnel release is a surgical procedure used to treat carpal tunnel syndrome (CTS), a condition that causes pain, numbness, and tingling in the hand and fingers.
-CTS occurs when the median nerve is compressed as it passes through the carpal tunnel, a narrow passageway in the wrist.
-Carpal tunnel release surgery relieves pressure on the median nerve by cutting the ligament that forms the roof of the carpal tunnel.
+Carpal tunnel release is a surgical procedure used to treat carpal tunnel syndrome (CTS), a condition that causes pain, numbness, and tingling in your hand and fingers.
+CTS happens when your median nerve is compressed as it passes through the carpal tunnel, a narrow passageway in your wrist.
+This surgery relieves pressure on the median nerve by cutting the ligament that forms the roof of the carpal tunnel.

 Why is carpal tunnel release performed?

-Carpal tunnel release is recommended when non-surgical treatments, such as wrist splinting or corticosteroid injections, have not relieved symptoms, or if the condition is severe.
-CTS can lead to persistent pain, weakness, or loss of function in the hand if left untreated.
-Surgery is generally recommended in cases where:
+Carpal tunnel release is recommended when non-surgical treatments, such as wrist splinting or corticosteroid injections, haven’t relieved your symptoms, or if the condition is severe.
+CTS can lead to persistent pain, weakness, or loss of hand function if left untreated.
+Surgery is generally advised when:

-- Symptoms are affecting daily activities or quality of life
+• Symptoms are affecting your daily activities or quality of life.

-- Numbness or weakness in the hand is progressing
+• Numbness or weakness in your hand is getting worse.

-- Nerve damage is suspected, or muscle wasting in the hand is present
+• Nerve damage is suspected, or muscle wasting in your hand is present.

-Carpal tunnel release is the most effective treatment for long-term relief of CTS symptoms, particularly when performed early, before permanent nerve damage occurs.
+Carpal tunnel release is the most effective way to achieve long-term relief from CTS symptoms, especially when performed early, before permanent nerve damage occurs.

 Preparing for carpal tunnel release

-Before surgery, patients will have a consultation with a hand surgeon to assess the severity of the condition.
-Tests such as nerve conduction studies or electromyography (EMG) may be performed to confirm the diagnosis and evaluate the extent of any nerve damage.
-The surgeon will discuss the procedure, risks, and recovery process during this consultation.
+Before surgery, you’ll meet with a hand surgeon to assess the severity of your condition.
+Tests like nerve conduction studies or electromyography (EMG) might be done to confirm the diagnosis and evaluate any nerve damage.
+During your consultation, the surgeon will explain the procedure, risks, and recovery process.

-Patients may be advised to stop taking certain medications, such as blood thinners, a few days before surgery to reduce the risk of bleeding.
+You may be asked to stop taking certain medications, such as blood thinners, a few days before surgery to reduce the risk of bleeding.

 What does the procedure involve?

-The surgery is usually performed as a day-case procedure, meaning most patients can go home the same day.
-Carpal tunnel release is typically performed under local anaesthetic, meaning the patient is awake but the wrist and hand are numbed.
+This surgery is usually performed as a day-case procedure, meaning you can go home the same day.
+It’s typically done under local anaesthetic, so you’ll be awake, but your wrist and hand will be numbed.
 There are two main types of carpal tunnel release:

-- Open carpal tunnel release – A small incision is made in the palm of the hand, and the surgeon cuts the ligament to release pressure on the median nerve.
+• Open carpal tunnel release: A small incision is made in your palm, and the surgeon cuts the ligament to relieve pressure on the median nerve.

-Both methods are effective, and the choice of technique depends on the surgeon's preference and the patient’s condition.
-The procedure typically takes around 20 to 30 minutes.
+Both methods are effective, and the choice depends on your surgeon’s preference and your condition.
+The procedure usually takes 20 to 30 minutes.

 What are the potential risks and complications?

-Carpal tunnel release is a safe and routine procedure, but as with all surgeries, there are potential risks.
+Carpal tunnel release is a safe and routine procedure, but like any surgery, there are potential risks.
 These include:

-- Stiffness or reduced movement in the wrist
+• Stiffness or reduced movement in your wrist.

-The surgeon will discuss these risks before the procedure and provide advice on managing them during recovery.
+Your surgeon will discuss these risks with you before the procedure and provide advice on how to manage them during recovery.

-After the procedure, the wrist may be bandaged, and patients are advised to keep the hand elevated for the first few days to reduce swelling.
-Mild pain, bruising, and stiffness in the hand are common but can be managed with over-the-counter pain relief.
-Most patients experience immediate relief from numbness and tingling, though full recovery of hand strength may take a few months.
+After surgery, your wrist may be bandaged, and you’ll be advised to keep your hand elevated for the first few days to reduce swelling.
+Mild pain, bruising, and stiffness in your hand are common but can be managed with over-the-counter pain relief.
+Most people experience immediate relief from numbness and tingling, though full recovery of hand strength may take a few months.

-Patients are usually able to move their fingers soon after surgery to maintain flexibility, but it is recommended to avoid heavy lifting or strenuous activities for at least a few weeks.
-Physiotherapy exercises may be suggested to help restore strength and range of motion in the hand.
+You’ll likely be able to move your fingers soon after surgery to maintain flexibility, but you should avoid heavy lifting or strenuous activities for a few weeks.
+Physiotherapy exercises may help restore strength and range of motion in your hand.

-Depending on the patient’s job and activity level, most people can return to work and normal activities within 2 to 6 weeks.
-It is important to follow the surgeon’s advice on post-operative care to ensure the best recovery outcome.
+Depending on your job and activity level, you can usually return to work and normal activities within 2 to 6 weeks.
+Following your surgeon’s advice on post-operative care is important to ensure the best recovery outcome.

-Carpal tunnel release surgery has a high success rate, with most patients experiencing significant relief from symptoms and improved hand function.
-Full recovery can take a few months, but most people regain normal hand strength and are able to return to their regular activities.
+Carpal tunnel release surgery is highly effective, and most people notice significant relief from symptoms and better hand function.
+While full recovery can take a few months, many regain normal hand strength and return to their usual activities during this time.

-In some cases, especially if the surgery is delayed, there may be a risk of incomplete recovery if permanent nerve damage has already occurred.
-Early diagnosis and treatment of carpal tunnel syndrome are key to achieving the best long-term outcomes.
+However, if surgery is delayed, there is a chance that full recovery may not be possible, especially if permanent nerve damage has already occurred.
+Getting an early diagnosis and treatment for carpal tunnel syndrome is essential to achieve the best possible results.

 Get in touch